 Diabetes can cause a person to suffer from periodontitis, and periodontitis can make an individual more likely to develop diabetes.
 The two are intertwined so that when a person is suffering from either disease, they are much more likely to also develop the other.

 In this blog post, we are going to discuss exactly how diabetes and periodontitis affect each other and how you can reduce the risk of developing one disease if you already suffer from the other.
 Continue reading to learn more and if you suspect that you have gum disease or need any other dental service, contact your Jersey Shore dentists today.
-You can find us at Seaview Dental in Eatontown or Century Dental in Jackson.
+You can find us at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin.
 Give us a call today to make an appointment.

 The Effect Periodontitis Has On Diabetics